 With the holidays over and those playrooms bursting with new toys, it’s about time to start sending thank you notes.

-I’m strong believer in the importance of thank you notes – when somebody puts the time and thought into buying a gift, they should get a special, handwritten note in return.
+I’m strong believer in the importance of thank you cards from kids – when somebody puts the time and thought into buying a gift, they should get a special, handwritten note in return.

-With my son still being a toddler, I’m doing most of the writing for his gifts; however, he still helps make the cards – and I try to make them as creative yet simple as possible.
+With my son still being a toddler, I’m doing most of the writing for his gifts; however, he still helps make the cards – and I try to make the homemade card ideas easy and creative.

-You could also use these ideas for any occasion – not just for kids thank you cards 🙂
+Also, these homemade thank you cards from toddlers and kids could be used for any occasion – not just for kids thank you cards 🙂

-This type of card is my favorite and the simplest for younger kids.
+This type of homemade card is my favorite and the simplest for younger kids like toddlers.

 First, use a cookie cutter to trace a few shapes on card stock.
 We used stars, hearts, Christmas trees, and gingerbread people.

-As far as paper, I always use card stock because its thicker than construction paper.
-So when the paint is layered on, it doesn’t bend.
+As far as paper, I always use card stock for homemade thank you cards from toddlers because its thicker than construction paper.
+So when the paint is layered on like the ways kids love to paint, the card doesn’t bend.

 I also like the colors of card stock better than ordinary construction paper.
 They are brighter and more fun, which definitely ups its refrigerator-worthyness.

-Toddler Variation: You can also do a variation of this – which is great for younger kids: Have your child paint all freely over a piece of card stock.
+Toddler and Baby Variation: You can also do a variation of this homemade card – which is great for younger ones: Have your child paint all freely over a piece of card stock.
+Toddlers could use brushes or q-tips.
+Younger ones could use their hands.
 Once dry, you can trace the cookie cutters and cut out the shapes.

 After, glue your cut-outs onto another piece of cardstock and fold into a card.

-Your child can continue to decorate – my toddler used q-tips and paint to further decorate the trees.
-You could also use stickers or ribbon – or scribbled marker works too.
+Your child can continue to decorate the homemade card – my toddler used q-tips and paint to further decorate the trees.
+You could also use stickers or ribbon – or scribbled markers or crayons works too.

 Always looking for new sensory play activities, I decided to give potato stamps a try.
 It was way easier than I thought it would be – and my son had a ball.